 When the paramedics arrived I told her I was going to get out so they could get in to help her – She didn’t want to let go of my hand, but I reassured her that she was going to be OK, she had some REAL help there now and they were going to get her out real quick and then I got out as the EMTs reached the truck – I relayed her status and all of the info I could remember that might help them assess her, while they were figuring out the best way to reach her – They were going to have to wait for cutting tools.

 So we left our contact info with the Sheriff, crossed back over to our bikes and continued on our ride.
 A minute or two later, I remembered we were trying to finish our Bun Burner 1500 Iron Butt ride and we only had about an hour to finish, (I had literally forgotten!)
 I thought we might miss the 4:00 deadline, but when we arrived at our last stop to have our ride witness forms signed, we had made it with 20 minutes to spare!

 Have you taken and ASM class?
 Do you know how to help if you are needed?
 Learn how to be a Good Samaritan by completing ASM training.
-Click Here to find a class or instructor near you.
+Click Here to find a class near you.